Student applications for the iGEM team are due on January 31st

 - Spring UROP (for credit): Acquire lab skills as you start working on your project!

-- Skills include gene circuit design, DNA assembly, mammalian tissue culture, instrumentation
+- Skills include gene circuit design, DNA assembly, cell or tissue culture, and additional workshops depending on project direction

 - Summer UROP (for pay!): Do most of the work on your project!